 - 5.15 A large proportion of the site is allocated as Environmental Space in the LDP.
 National and local policy protects open/amenity green spaces from development unless certain criteria can be met.
 PPW and policies CE3 and CF1 of the Newport Local Development Plan 2011 2026 (Adopted January 2015) are relevant to the consideration of the development of this site.
 Policy CF1 states that the redevelopment of playing fields/recreation areas will only be permitted where alternative provision is proposed or the land is surplus to requirements.
 Policy CE3 states that development of environmental spaces will only be permitted where: - i) the environmental qualities of the site will be improved or complemented; - ii) there is no adverse impact on nature conservation interests, and - iii) There is not a loss, without appropriate replacement of amenity space unless it can be demonstrated that there is an excess of provision or facilities can be enhanced through the development of a small part of the site. - 5.16 The Environmental Spaces Background Paper (June 2013) identifies the reasons for designation in this instance being supported by the Assessment of Outdoor Play Provision and its contribution to Accessible Natural Greenspace.
 The site is also considered to contribute the Countryside Council for Wales localised standard of no person should live more than 300m from their nearest area of natural greenspace. - 5.17 The Assessment of Outdoor Play Provision indicates that there is an overall deficit of open space in the Ringland ward when assessed against the Fields in Trust standard of 2.4 hectares per 1000 population: -2.21ha shortfall.
 When broken down by play space categories there is a shortfall of formal play provision of -7.86 ha; a surplus of informal open space of +7.41 ha; and a shortfall of -1.76ha of equipped play space.
 Planning application 17/0894 for the demolition of existing flats and replacement with 56 flats on land at Cot Farm Walk was approved in February 2018 and also involved the loss of 0.59ha of informal play space.
 This reduces the level of informal play space from +7.41ha to +6.82ha and therefore the overall shortfall increases to -2.8ha for the ward of Ringland.
-The applicant's assessment of informal play space provision is incorrect and seems to be based on different area measurements for the same pieces of informal play space and therefore do not form part of the consideration for the purposes of age milion that therefore do not form part of the consideration for the purposes of age milion that there is an overall deficit of open space.
+The applicant's assessment of informal play space provision is incorrect and seems to be based on different area measurements for the same pieces of informal play space and therefore do not form part of the consideration for the purposes of determining this application.